-1 MEN1 mutation Your testing shows that you have a pathogenic mutation or a variant that is likely pathogenic in the MEN1 gene.
-2 Multiple endocrine neoplasia type 1 People with MEN1 mutations have multiple endocrine neoplasia type 1 (MEN1) or familial isolated hyperparathyroidism (FIHP).
-3 Non-cancerous tumor and cancer risks You have an increased risk for various tumors of the endocrine system (parts of the body that produce hormones); over 80% of people with an MEN1 mutation will develop symptoms by age 50.
+1 Result Your testing shows that you have a pathogenic or likely pathogenic variant in the MEN1 gene.
+2 Multiple endocrine neoplasia type 1 People with a pathogenic or likely pathogenic MEN1 variant have multiple endocrine neoplasia type 1 (MEN1) or familial isolated hyperparathyroidism (FIHP).
+3 Non-cancerous tumor and cancer risks You have an increased risk for various tumors of the endocrine system (parts of the body that produce hormones); over 80% of people with a pathogenic or likely pathogenic MEN1 variant will develop symptoms by age 50.
 While most tumors in MEN1 are not cancerous, some may develop into cancer.
 The following tumor types can occur: Parathyroid (four glands in your neck behind your thyroid) Digestive endocrine tract (most often in the intestine and/or the pancreas) Pituitary (one gland in the brain) Carcinoid (most often in the stomach, more rarely in the thymus or lung) Adrenal (two glands, one on top of each of your kidneys) Skin (growths that can occur on various parts of the body) Fatty tissue (lipomas) 4 FIHP Individuals with familial isolated hyperparathyroidism (FIHP) only have symptoms caused by parathyroid tumors, but they are not observed to have any other features of MEN1.
 5 What you can do Risk management decisions are very personal.
 There are options to detect cancer early or lower the risk to develop cancer.
 It is important to discuss these options with your healthcare provider and decide on a plan that works for you.
-6 Family Family members may also be at risk - they can be tested for the MEN1 mutation that was found in you.
+6 Family Family members may also be at risk - they can be tested for the pathogenic or likely pathogenic MEN1 variant that was found in you.
 It is recommended that you share this information with your family members so they can learn more and discuss with their healthcare providers.

-MEN1 Mutations in the Family
+MEN1 in the Family

-There is a 50/50 random chance to pass on a MEN1 mutation to each of your children.
-The image to the right shows that everyone can carry and pass on these mutations, regardless of their sex at birth.
+There is a 50/50 random chance to pass on the pathogenic or likely pathogenic MEN1 variant to each of your children.